Medical Laboratory Science

 - Genetics Technology

-Medical Laboratory Technologists (MLTs) are health professionals who perform laboratory analyses and provide information to physicians.
-They help physicians to diagnose and treat patients, as well as monitor and prevent disease.
+Medical Laboratory Technologists (MLTs) are health professionals who perform laboratory analyses and in some locations, perform Phlebotomy to obtain samples.
+They provide the results of laboratory analysis to Physicians who use this information to diagnose and treat patients, as well as monitor and prevent disease.

 Medical Laboratory Technologists operate a variety of complicated instruments.
 They must have good motor skills, hand-eye coordination and manual dexterity.
 In addition to technical skills, they must have a strong attention to detail in order to detect subtle change to the microscopic appearance of blood, tissue and bacterial cells.
 MLTs must also determine the validity of the results they obtain, which requires analytical and critical thinking.
 MLTs work in an ever-evolving environment, and on occasion need to design new procedures to reflect the rapid pace of change in their workplace.
-Whether working alone or as a member of a team, the MLT must be able to manage time efficiently and communicate clearly.
+Whether working alone or as a member of a team, the MLT must be able to manage time efficiently and communicate clearly, sometimes in high stress situations.

 Medical laboratory technology is a constantly evolving and rewarding career.
 The lab of today is a far more complicated one than the lab of just ten years ago.
 As new discoveries advance scientific knowledge, the Technologist’s role will continue to change and expand.
 Even now, we can see the impact of future tests that may be developed for diagnosing such health problems as cancer or genetic disorders.